What is Stress Management?

 Stress management is an effective form of therapy used in the addiction recovery process to help individuals suffering from drugs or alcohol abuse.
 Stress management is beneficial for people to prevent addiction relapse, identify the causes of their substance abuse, and learn new techniques for managing their stress.

-Stress management is a vital component of the addiction recovery process because it helps individuals who use substances as a coping mechanism to find healthier outlets for stress.
 By practicing stress management techniques on a regular basis, addicts will be better equipped to handle any difficult situations that they may face in the future.

 Why is Stress Management So Important for Overcoming Addiction?